Libardo1/hospital-yelp-ratings/README.md

-hospital_yelp_ratings
+Yelp Ratings of CA Hospitals
 =====================

-Analysis of California hospital ratings from Yelp
+To do
+- compare Yelp ratings to HCAHPs scores
+- clean up Ruby script
+- separate charts from processing in R